thejimmyg/express-render-error/README.md

 This will set `scriptName`, `sharedPublicUrlPath`, `title` (not `defaultTitle`) and `port` on `app.locals`.
 By default, any render engines registered with Express will use the values in `app.locals` if a the variable can't be found in `res.locals` or in the data passed directory to the `res.render()` all.

 Here are the variables that are parsed with
-* `SCRIPT_NAME` - The URL path where the app that uses this is located.
-Defaults to `''` to mean the root URL of the domain.
+* `SCRIPT_NAME` - The URL path component where the app that uses this is located.
+Defaults to `''` to mean the root URL of the functionality being mounted.
 Accessed as `scriptName` in the return value.
+For example sign in functionality might be mounted with a script name of `/user`.
+Should not end in a `/`
 * `SHARED_PUBLIC_URL_PATH` - the full URL path that a template should use to point to a location that serves static files.
 The public files will be expected to be served from `${SCRIPT_NAME}/public` by default.
 Accessed as `sharedPublicUrlPath` in the return value.
 (This package doesn't handle the actual serving, see express-public-files-overlays for one solution to that.)
 * `DEFAULT_TITLE` - the default title to use for pages.
 Accessed as `title` in the return value, not `defaultTitle`.
 * `PORT` - Defaults to 80, but set it to something like 8000 if you want to run without needing `sudo`.
 Accessed as `port` in the return value.